AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

-While it's more functional, we lost information what went wrong.
-We can only tell if the validation passed or not.
+While this is more functional, we lose valuable information about what went wrong.
+We can only tell if the validation passed or failed.

-> [Here](https://medium.com/virtuslab/option-the-null-of-our-times-77f3bfd7c234) is an interesting article about
+> [Here](https://medium.com/virtuslab/option-the-null-of-our-times-77f3bfd7c234) is an interesting article discussing
-> how `Option` can be percieved as a `null` of our times.
+> how `Option` can be perceived as the `null` of our times.
 > {: .prompt-tip }

-We can use `Either` to retain the information about the error:
+To retain error information, we can use `Either`:

 [//]: # (@formatter:off)